w3c/tokyo18-workshop/cfp.md

 Attendance is free for all invited participants and is open to the public, whether or not W3C members.

-If you wish to express interest in attending, please fill out the registration form (<span class="todo">WBS to be done</span>.
+If you wish to express interest in attending, please fill out the request to participate form (<span class="todo">WBS to be done</span>.
 We want to fill the room with people with practical experience of both Web and VR technologies.

-Because the venue can accommodate unfortunately only 100 attendees, you must receive an acceptance email in order to attend.
+Because the venue can accommodate unfortunately only 90 attendees, you must receive an acceptance email in order to attend.
 Also, be sure to keep an eye on [these important dates](#dates).

-As an alternative to the registration form, you are encouraged to submit a presentation topic in the form of a [position statement](#position-statements).
+In addition to the request to participate form, you are encouraged to submit a presentation topic in the form of a [position statement](#position-statements).

 Our aim is to get a diversity of attendees from a variety of industries and communities, including:

-> <span class="todo">A list of communities should appear here, e.g.,</span>
-> * Manga/cartoon content producers
-> * Reading systems
+* Publishers from multiple segments (manga/comics, magazines, trade ebooks, learning content, etc.)
-> * Authoring tool providers
+* Authoring tool developers
-> * <span class="todo">etc.</span>
+* Browser developers
+* Web Standards experts
+* Web developers
+* Developers of commercial and open source publishing technology middleware and services
+* Other SDOs involved in related standard setting

 This workshop, as other W3C meetings, operates under its [Code of Ethics and Professional Conduct](https://www.w3.org/Consortium/cepc/).